ilios/user-guide/curriculum-inventory/README.md

 This is the process of assigning the Courses (and the Sessions and Offerings) that correspond to the Sequence Block saved in the previous step.

-Pull up the recently saved top-level Sequence Block by following one of the routes indicated in the screen shot below to begin the process of adding the Courses and Sessions to the nested Sequence Block being created.&#x20;
+Pull up the recently saved top-level Sequence Block by following one of the routes indicated in the screen shot below to begin the process of adding the Courses and Sessions to the nested Sequence Block being created.

 ![](../.gitbook/assets/ci\_rw\_25.png)